 How Much Proteins Do Pitbulls Need?

-Proteins are essential to a healthy and functional canine body; they are broken down into amino-acid chains then used in the creation or maintenance of blood cells, hormones, immune response, muscle repair, etc. Proteins and water are the two most abundant molecules in our body — a pitbull must eat a diet providing high-quality proteins to maintain good overall health.
+Proteins are essential to a healthy and functional canine body; they are broken down into amino-acid chains and then used in the creation or maintenance of blood cells, hormones, immune response, muscle repair, etc. Proteins and water are the two most abundant molecules in our body — a pitbull must eat a diet providing high-quality proteins to maintain good overall health.

 The exact quantity of proteins for a pit bull is generally calculated in function to the pit bull’s activity level.
 Regular adult Pitbulls can do just fine with around 30% of quality proteins in their diet.
 For active Pitbulls, 50% of proteins must be the target in order to keep the muscles strong and growing.

 Proteins are made of amino acids and essential amino acids are those that cannot be made by the canine body.
 These essential amino acids must come from food or they will be lacking.
 Therefore, the number of proteins ingested matters, but the quality does too.

 We recommend the following sources of proteins for Pitbulls: